lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator.md

 - uniqueIndexesVariables: array (more details in the getUniqueIndexesVariables method comments)
 - autoIncrementedKey: string|false
 - useMicroPermission: bool=false, whether to use the micro permission system
+- relativeDirXXX: string=null, the relative path from the base directory (containing all the classes) to the directory containing the XXX class.
+If null, the base directory is the parent of the XXX class.